The European Journal of Humour Research

 No charges are applied either for submitting, reviewing or processing articles for publication.

-The journal is now listed in important international indexing bases including Scopus and Scimago ranking :
+The journal is now listed in important international indexing bases including, Web of Science (Emerging Sources Citation Index), Scopus and Scimago ranking :

 SCImago Journal & Country Rank